raphagoo/docker-damp/README.md

 gives: `ONLY_FULL_GROUP_BY,STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION`

-## Adding further php image
+## Adding further images

-It's possible to run as many php version as needed.
+It's possible to run as many php or mysql version as needed.
 NOTE that adding or removing a service can make ophans.
 Once the `docker-compose.yml` is changed, it can be useful build the material, using the following command: